AI-starboy/blog/content/blog/python/python-quiz.md

 16. How to print the clock time given the total seconds ```s```? (one-liner)

 17. Do you know how to do conversion between ascii code and string representation?

+18. What is the built-in functions to convert between ASCII numbers and characters?

 ```